christophery/proton/README.md

 # Proton

 Proton is a personal blogging theme for WordPress.
-This theme is based off of Casper 5.x the default theme for the Ghost blogging platform.
+This theme is a port of [Casper](https://github.com/TryGhost/Casper) 5.0 for WordPress.

 Feel free to [contact me](https://chrisyee.ca/contact/) if you use Proton in one of your websites.